RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_B_Pandas_Clean_Tidy.md

 If string methods are not suffificent, or you're working with a different data type, you might need to create your own function that can be applied to the entire column.

 Let's imagine that you want to get some statistics about the amount of time spent by Beatles songs on the Billboard Top 50.
-You can do this using `beatles_billboard.describe()`.
-However, you first have to fix an important problem: handling instances where a song never made the Top 50.
-In these instances, the creators of the dataset made the decision to enter `-1` in the `'Billboard.Top.50'` column, as in the case of the song "Golden Slumbers":
+You can do this using `beatles_billboard['Billboard.Top.50'].describe()`.
+However, you first have to fix an important problem: handling unusual data.
+In several instances, the creators of the dataset made the decision to enter `-1` in the `'Billboard.Top.50'` column, as in the case of the song "Golden Slumbers":

 <table border="1">
   <thead>